anderspitman/awesome-tunneling/README.md

 The purpose of this list is to track and compare tunneling solutions.
-This is primarily targeted toward self-hosters and developers who want to do things like exposing a local webserver via a public domain name, with automatic HTTPS.
+This is primarily targeted toward self-hosters and developers who want to do things like exposing a local webserver via a public domain name, with automatic HTTPS, even if behind a NAT or other restricted network.

 # The dream